 Under the securities laws of the United States, the directors and officers of the Company and persons who beneficially own more than 10% of the Company's common stock are required to report their initial ownership of the Company's equity securities and any subsequent changes in that ownership to the Securities and Exchange Commission and the New York Stock Exchange.
-Specific due dates for these reports have been established, and the Company is required to disclose in this Proxy Statement any late filings during fiscal 2004.
-To the Company's knowledge, based solely on its review of the copies of such reports required to be furnished to the Company with respect to fiscal 2004 and the written responses to annual directors and officers questionnaires that no other reports were required, all of these reports were timely filed, except for one Form 4 for Matthew E. Massengill, Chairman and Chief Executive Officer, and one Form 4 for Arif Shakeel, President and Chief Operating Officer, that were filed to report the vesting of their respective "share units" on July 1, 2003 pursuant to the Long-Term Retention Agreements described below under "Employment Contracts, Termination of Employment and Change-in-Control Arrangements."
+Specific due dates for these reports have been established, and the Company is required to disclose in this Proxy Statement any late filings during fiscal 2005.
+To the Company's knowledge, based solely on its review of the copies of such reports required to be furnished to the Company with respect to fiscal 2005 and the written responses to annual directors and officers questionnaires that no other reports were required, all of these reports were timely filed, except for one Form 4 for one of our directors, Thomas E. Pardun, that was filed to report the disposition and reacquisition of 5,000 shares traded contrary to limited discretionary authority by his investment manager.

-EMPLOYMENT CONTRACTS, TERMINATION OF EMPLOYMENT AND
+EMPLOYMENT CONTRACTS, TERMINATION OF EMPLOYMENT AND CHANGE-IN-CONTROL ARRANGEMENTS

-CHANGE-IN-CONTROL ARRANGEMENTS